sandyol55/Ropey-Cam/README.md

 ### Basic operation.

-The figures in the top left indicate the measure of (mse) frame to frame change in the streaming video against the currently set trigger level.
+The figures in the top left of the streaming video frame indicate the measure of (mse) frame to frame change in the video, against the currently set trigger level.
 If motion (or noise) in the video is present, in excess of the trigger level, then video  recording will be activated as indicated by the red REC stamp in the top right.

 If recording is activated when no apparent motion is present in the video then pressing the Inc_TriggerLevel button repeatedly will decrease the sensitivity to frame to frame changes.